Recently I’ve found several reasons why Windows containers fit in nicely in our Linux-dominated environments:

 - Your tax reporting software runs under Windows only?

 That’s why I initiated a project called dolmades which should bring portable and sustainable windows applications to linux users.
-Its goal is to provide stable recipes for people who are interested in regularily using one or only a few particular windows application.
-For that purpose VMs and dual-booting bear a huge overhead in both performance and ressources.
+Its goal is to provide stable recipes for people who are interested in regularly using one or only a few particular windows application.
+For that purpose VMs and dual-booting bear a huge overhead in both performance and resources.
 Another approach is to use wine, a wrapper that redirects Windows system calls into native Linux system calls and allows execution of native Windows binaries under supported platforms (Unix with X, just recently Android).